tursodatabase/libsql-c/examples/vector/README.md

 # Vector

-This example demonstrates how to use libsql vector search with a local database.
+This example demonstrates how to use libSQL vector search with a local database.

 ## Building